saulmoralespa/subscription-payu-latam/README.md

 ### How do I prove its operation? ###

 You must go to the Woocommerce settings / finalize purchase / Payu Latam Subscription and change the testing environment.

+**Remember to try in the testing environment with the credentials offered by payU latam**

 ### What should I take into account for production? ###